 - Capital One® Platinum Credit Card.
 Traditional bankers consider Capital One an upstart, because the lender uses its own risk analysis database to review credit card applications.
 The company also customizes its credit card offers based on where you're at in your financial journey.
-This "no frills" credit card offers an introductory offer of no annual fee for the first year, and a modest fee after that.
+This "no frills" credit card offers no annual fee.

 On the other hand, if you're not yet able to qualify for this card, the lender will also consider you for their secured credit cards.
 It might seem ludicrous to leave a few hundred dollars of your cash on deposit with a bank for the privilege of carrying a credit card, but you'll accelerate the process of earning unsecured credit.
 Good luck!